Mayank-Prakash-Sharma18/math-english/content/arithmetic-beginner/number-system/fractions.md

 * Compound Fraction : Fractions whose numerator and denominator themselves are fractions.

 ## Comparison of Fractions

+We are often required to compare fractions, be it in arithmetic or data interpretation questions.
+So, let us learn how to find the largest or the smallest fraction in a given set of fractions.

 ### Fractions with same denominators